awesome-reactivesearch/reactivemaps-starter-app/README.md

 # `reactivemaps-starter-app`

-The reactivemaps app is a simple getting started boilerplate app for the [reactivemaps](https://github.com/appbaseio/reactivemaps) library.
+The reactivemaps starter app is a simple getting started boilerplate app for the [reactivemaps](https://github.com/appbaseio/reactivemaps) library.

 ## Installation